mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 - Vendor support in non-privileged roles

 Characteristics:
-- Federated authentication via OIDC / OAuth 2.0
+- Federated authentication via OIDC / OAuth 2.0 where operationally feasible
 - Claim-based authorization using scopes or roles
 - No standing administrative privileges on OT operating systems
 - No directory-level trust between IT and OT